 Closely spaced built-up members

-(1) If the conditions in Table 8.11 are met, built-up compression members with chords in contact or closely spaced and connected through packing plates, see Figure 8.15, or star battened angle members connected by pairs of battens in two perpendicular planes, see Figure 8.16 should be checked for buckling as a single integral member ignoring the effect of shear stiffness (SV=∞).
+(1) If the conditions in Table 8.11 are met, built-up compression members with chords in contact or closely spaced and connected through packing plates, see Figure 8.15, or star battened angle members connected by pairs of battens in two perpendicular planes, see Figure 8.16 should be checked for buckling as a single integral member ignoring the effect of shear stiffness .

 (2) If the conditions in Table 8.11 are not met, closely spaced built-up compression members should be checked by taking into account the effect of shear stiffness in accordance with 8.4.2 and 8.4.4 or any other appropriate method.